OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/building_blocks/components/file_wrap.rst

     DISPLACEMENT

-Now, what if you want to grab the value of stress from the second load case?
+Now, what if you want to extract the value of stress from the second load case?
 An additional argument can be passed to the ``mark_anchor`` method telling it to start at the second instance of the text fragment ``"LOAD CASE"``.